 Try low FODMAP, easier-to-digest fuel.

-High FODMAP carbohydrates can pull water into the gut and increase the risk and/or severity of GI issues during intense exercise.
+High FODMAP carbohydrates can pull water into the gut and increase the risk and/or severity of stomach issues during intense exercise.

 These powerful antioxidant blends support elevated xanthine levels and help with athletic recovery.